Nayni/fluse/website/docs/combining-fixtures.md

 });
 ```

-The above fixture create a post for a given author, a user.
-It also uses some additional [list options](./making-lists.md) which will be useful for when we make many posts at the same time.
+The above fixture creates a post for a given author, it also uses the extra info such as [list options](./making-lists.md) which will be useful for when we make many posts at the same time.

 Right now we have 2 separate fixtures.
 We could naïvely execute those fixtures in sequence, but with Fluse you can do better!